 BUS 324.
 Marketing Management.
 4. An extensive course in marketing, focusing on product definition, branding, distribution channels, advertising and promotion.
 Strategic decision-making analysis, global marketing overviews and social responsibility issues are emphasized throughout the course.
+Prerequisites: ACCT 201, ACCT 311, ECON 221,

+BUS

-Prerequisites: ACCT 201, ACCT 311, ECON 221, ECON 222, MATH 112 and BUS 241 (all with grades C- or better).
+ECON 222 and BUS 241 (all with grades C- or better) and passing business math test with a grade of 75% or higher.

 BUS 332.
 Financial Management.
-4. Introduction to the field of finance and the principles and practices of financial decision-making in an increasingly international business environment.
+4. Introduction to the field of finance and the principles and practices of financial decision making in an increasingly international business environment.
 Emphasis on valuation, risk and return, capital budgeting, financial planning and financial analysis.
-Prerequisites: ACCT 201, ACCT 311, ECON 221, ECON 222, MATH 112, and BUS 241 (all with grades C- or better).
+Prerequisites: ACCT 201, ACCT 311,ECON 221, ECON 222 and BUS 241 (all with grades C- or better) and passing business math test with a grade of 75% or higher.